Laura10101/contractor-tax-calculator/README.md

+Note to marker: the admin user site has been designed for a sophisticated professional tax adviser who has commissioned the project.
+As a result, and to keep the user experience streamlined, it does not explain tax concepts, rules, or basic instructions as the user would have in-depth knowledge of these.

 # Tax Calculator
-kjjh
-The aim of this project was to create a tax calculator designed specifically for IT contractors that would compare and contrast take home pay across different jurisdictions.
+The aim of this project was to create a tax calculator for IT contractors to compare take home pay across different jurisdictions.

-IT contractors are highly paid, incredibly busy people who usually have no or little knowledge of tax law, and especially international tax law.
-Being a demographic who often are able to work remotely, they are often able to benefit from relocating.

-Tax law is complex and it can take a huge amount of research and knowledge for the lay person to understand it.
-Since tax is such a critical aspect in financial planning, this project aims to democratise tax knowledge so that the average IT contractor can see with a quick calculation how they will be affected by taxes in different jurisdictions.
+Tax law is complex and time consuming to research.
+This project aims to democratise tax knowledge so that the average IT contractor can see with a quick calculation how they will be affected by taxes in different jurisdictions.

 This calculator is of use to any IT contractor considering moving countries.
-It is also particularly useful to those in the UK, since certain tax matters are devolved which means that tax rates can be different in England, Wales, Scotland and Northern Ireland.
-This means that, for some residents who live near the borders, a simple house move to the next village can result in a drastically different tax bill.
+It is also useful to those in the UK, since certain tax matters are devolved which means that tax rates can be different in England, Wales, Scotland and Northern Ireland.
+As a result, for some residents who live near the borders, a simple  move to the next village can result in a drastically different tax bill.

-With an increasing tax burden, inflation and ever diminishing levels of service in the UK, it is likely that increasing numbers of contractors will consider a move abroad.
 The goal of this calculator is to allow them to see an indicative calculation of how a move would affect their take home pay, without them having to spend weeks investigating complex legal issues or spending thousands on tax advisers.
 In the event that they are seriously considering a move to another jurisdiction after seeing the indicative calculation, then they will be advised to seek personalised, specialist advice.

 The tax calculator could be expanded in the future to be of use to a wider demographic than just IT contractors.
-However, because of the time limits involved I have selected IT contractors specifically to limit the scope of the project in order to allow me to create it to a high standard within the time permitted.
-The software architecture of this project has been designed with scalability/xxxx?
-In mind, to ensure that additional jurisdictions and demographics can be added easily.
+The software architecture of this project has been designed with scalability/xxxx? in mind, to ensure that additional jurisdictions and demographics can be added easily.

 ## Users
 The users of this site will be any IT contractor working outside IR35 and considering moving to another tax jurisdiction.
 The site may also be suitable for any other type of contractor working through a limited company in the same way.